alexsurelee/VicBot/README.md

 ### Dev
 This project prefers [yarn](https://yarnpkg.com/) over npm, please use this instead to avoid package manager issues.

-Simply running `yarn start` will get the bot running.
+Like most JavaScript projects, install dependencies first with `yarn install`, then `yarn start` will get the bot running.
 It uses a forever script, meaning if something causes the bot to crash, it will automatically start-up again.

 If you are trying to develop this locally, you'll need to create your own bot from the link above, then simply supply the credentials in the `botConfig.json` file as specified above.